pftaylor61/ocws-commerce-adminbar/README.md

 The plugin was originally designed for WooCommerce, and then updated to work with the new open source Classic Commerce.

+## Version 1.1.0
+It is a few years since this plugin was written.
+So, I checked that it still worked, then added an AdminBar notice, so that there was a new feature to work.

 ## Version 1.0.1
 Menu now appears on both front and back ends.